-Defines the default policy properties values for a domain.
-Unless these defaults are overridden by the LEG/API when it introduces the subscriber to the SM, the subscriber policy is set according to the default policy properties values of its domain.
+Defines the default policy property values for a domain.
+Unless these defaults are overridden by the LEG/API when it introduces the subscriber to the SM, the subscriber policy is set according to the default policy property values of its domain.
 Property values must be integers.

-All domains are assigned all the properties defined in this section, unless overridden in the [Domain.XXX (on page 4-5)] section.
+All domains are assigned all the properties defined in this section, unless overridden in the [Domain.XXX] section.
 This section is particularly useful when all domains in the system have the same set of properties.

-For example, using the following configuration:
+Use the following configuration, for example: